-When implementing a programmatic advertising SSP within your company, it’s easier to acknowledge the two as separate pieces before understanding the whole picture.
-Programmatic Advertising is an ad tech software used to purchase and sell automated advertisements.
-Through the ability to access your entire company’s digital advertising tools into one platform, effectiveness and organization are achieved.
+When implementing a programmatic advertising SSP within your company, it’s easier to acknowledge it as two separate pieces before understanding the whole picture.
+Programmatic Advertising is an ad tech software used for buying and selling automated advertisements.
 To learn more about the basics behind this automated tool, check out the following blogpost that dives deeper into the basics behind Programmatic Advertising.

 Now put the two terms together, and voila you have Programmatic Advertising SSP.
-This mouthful of a term, coined to the all-inclusive online advertising technology platform, allows publishers to organize their internal advertising space, sell digitalized advertisements and ultimately expand their consumer base.
+The benefit of programmatic advertising SSP is that it allows publishers to organize their internal advertising space, sell digitalized advertisements, and ultimately expand their consumer base.

 Using an SSP within the Scope of Programmatic Advertising

-By now you may be thinking to yourself, “How the heck am I supposed to figure out how to use an SSP when I’m still trying to figure out the tongue twister of a name?”.
-Don’t worry, throughout the continuity of the article, we will pick away at the overly-complicated gibberish and translate it into plain English terms.
+By now you may be thinking to yourself, “How the heck am I supposed to figure out how to use an SSP when I’m still trying to figure out the tongue twister of a name?”
+Don’t worry, throughout the article we will pick away at the overly-complicated gibberish and translate it into plain English terms.

-Unlike the job off of a DSP (Demand Side Platform), SSPs attempt to sell ad inventory at the highest price possible.
+DSPS and SSPs work together.
+Unlike a DSP, SSP attempts to sell ad inventory at the highest price possible.
 The platform itself enables suppliers to control inventory space and manage the prices of ads.
-By setting minimum price floors and managing the target audience of the advertisement space, web publishers are able to sit back and RELAX.
+By setting minimum price floors and managing the target audience of the advertisement space, web publishers are able to sit back and relax.

 Will Your Company Benefit from a SSP?

-Any and every company that owns an online website with available ad space, seeking to sell said ad space to advertisers, will excel from implementing a supply-side platform.
-The two specific roles within a company that, if not already, should be implementing an SSP into their company are web publishers and DOOH (Digital-Out-Of-Home) media owners.
+Any and every company that owns an online website with available ad space seeking to sell said ad space to advertisers will benefit from implementing a supply-side platform.
+The two specific roles within a company who should be implementing an SSP are web publishers and DOOH (Digital-Out-Of-Home) media owners.
 To learn more about which positions benefit most from this technological advancement, check out the post on Programmatic Advertising that provides a more extensive knowledge on the tool.
-To keep it sweet and simple, the long answer short is that any company seeking to sell their ad space would most definitely benefit from SSP software.

 Perks of Supply-Side Platforms